 The stronger US economy has been fuelling the expansion of mutual fund AUM, and the trend is expected to hold in the near future, with AUM projected to reach levels never seen before in the history of mutual funds.
 However, this does not imply that all is well with the industry.
 Mutual funds industry statistics indicate that investors are concerned about the high fees charged by managers, unjustified in a tech-powered world, putting pressure on funds.

-11. BlackRock Funds is the largest mutual fund management company in the world with AUM of $6.4 trillion.
+11. At the moment of writing, BlackRock Funds is the largest mutual fund management company in the world with AUM of over $9 trillion.

-As of mid-2019, all except one of the ten top mutual funds companies by assets are from the US.
-BlackRock Funds is followed by Vanguard Group ($4.8 trillion AUM), Charles Schwab ($3.5 trillion AUM), State Street Global Advisors ($2.8 trillion AUM), and Fidelity Investments Inc. ($2.6 trillion AUM).
-Among the ten largest mutual fund companies, the only non-US is Paris-based Amundi Asset Management, with an AUM of $1.7 trillion.
+As of 2020, all except one of the ten top mutual funds companies by assets are from the US.
+BlackRock Funds is followed by Vanguard Group ($7.2 trillion AUM), Charles Schwab ($7 trillion AUM), Fidelity Investments Inc. ($3.8 trillion AUM), and State Street Global Advisors ($3.5 trillion AUM).
+Among the ten largest mutual fund companies, the only non-US is Paris-based Amundi Asset Management, with an AUM of $1.9 trillion.
 Note that these AUM refer to all assets under management and not only those limited to mutual funds.

-12. The largest mutual fund in the world by AUM is the Vanguard 500 Index Fund; Admiral with an AUM of $291.2 billion.
+12. The largest mutual fund in the world by AUM is the Vanguard Total Stock Market Index Fund Admiral Shares (VTSAX) with an AUM of $921.4 billion.

-13. Fidelity Investments has the highest mutual funds number at 468, with an average expense ratio of 0.42%.
+13. At the moment of writing, Fidelity Investments has the highest mutual funds number at 515, with an average expense ratio of 0.42%.

 15. Combined active and passive fund expense ratios in the US are expected to decline by 22% by 2025.